ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

   run `npm fund` for details
 ```

-Then we can run the parser and the plugin to transform the code in the `babel-learning` folder like this:
+Once you have done the symbolic link, changed to branch `feat/curry-function` on the Tan's Babel cloned workspace and run `make bootstrap` and `make build`, you can make use of the `packages/babel-cli/bin/babel.js` cli to transform the code in the `babel-learning/src/tan-liu-article/example.js ` folder like follows:

 `➜  babel-learning git:(main) babel-tanhauhau/packages/babel-cli/bin/babel.js src/tan-liu-article/example.js  \
     --plugins=./babel-tanhauhau/packages/babel-plugin-transform-curry-function | js-beautify -`